COLA Explorer

 How to Use This Tool

-1. Season View: Slide to any season (2000 to 2025).
+1. Season View: Slide to any season (2000 to 2026).
+The slider defaults to the live 2025-26 projection.
 Toggle between Simple and Classic COLA.
 The table shows each lottery team's COLA ranking; the chart visualizes it.

 2. Team Timeline: Pick your team from the dropdown.
 Watch how their COLA score evolves year by year.
 Green dots = playoff years.
 Red = lottery years.
 Gold = championship.